github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 {% data reusables.advanced-security.note-org-enable-uses-seats %}

-{% note %}
+> [!NOTE]

-**Note:** If you encounter an error that reads "GitHub Advanced Security cannot be enabled because of a policy setting for the organization," contact your enterprise admin and ask them to change the GitHub Advanced Security policy for your enterprise.
+> If you encounter an error that reads "GitHub Advanced Security cannot be enabled because of a policy setting for the organization," contact your enterprise admin and ask them to change the GitHub Advanced Security policy for your enterprise.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-code-security-and-analysis-for-your-enterprise)."

-{% endnote %}

 {% ifversion dependabot-alerts-enterprise-enablement %}

-{% note %}
+> [!NOTE]

-**Note:** When {% data variables.product.prodname_dependabot_alerts %} are enabled or disabled at the enterprise level, it overrides the organization level settings for {% data variables.product.prodname_dependabot_alerts %}.
+> When {% data variables.product.prodname_dependabot_alerts %} are enabled or disabled at the enterprise level, it overrides the organization level settings for {% data variables.product.prodname_dependabot_alerts %}.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts#managing-dependabot-alerts-for-your-enterprise)."

-{% endnote %}

 {% endif %}